 I’m a summer girl.
 I’ll outright admit that.
 Anyone who knows me well also knows that Kelly and cold don’t do well together.
 But I have definitely come to love Fall.
-If only winter didn’t come after (Sorry.
-My best friend’s favorite season is winter so I love you all too).
+These DIY Fall Decorations add to the fun of the changing of the seasons and are easy and frugal.

 These decorating ideas, plus many recipes and homemade gift ideas are part of the Frugal & Healthy DIY Holidays event.